DAK404/Mosaic/Readme.txt

   SYSTEM REQUIREMENTS
 _______________________

-This program requires Java 9 or higher to function smoothly.
+This program requires Java 9 or higher to properly function.
-Although it may function on the previous versions, it is recommended to update to the latest release for security and reliability.
+Although it may function on previous versions, it is recommended to update to the latest version for security and reliability.

 Minimum System Requirements: